Add a Little Extra?

 Single origin chocolate is often more expensive to produce, as the chocolate-maker is dependent on a single farmer or region and its harvest.
 The smaller-scale production makes it a higher-risk enterprise, for which you’ll often pay a premium.

-At Hotel Chocolat, we’re committed to always paying our cocoa farmers more than the market rate for their cocoa beans, and our cocoa often comes from small scale plantations that are cared for by hand.
-Although we often blend different types of cocoa beans to create the exact flavour we’re looking for, we will never buy cocoa beans from high yield, high profit cocoa plantations that don’t care for its workers.
+At Hotel Chocolat, we’re committed to always paying our cocoa farmers more than the market rate for their cocoa beans, and our cocoa often comes from small scale farmss that are cared for by hand.
+Although we often blend different types of cocoa beans to create the exact flavour we’re looking for, we will never buy cocoa beans from high yield, high profit cocoa farms that don’t care for its workers.

 By working closely with our farmers, we’ve learned how to treat the cocoa bean with care from roots to wrapper so that both our blended and single-origin chocolates have an authentic cocoa taste.
-As we grow some of our very own cocoa beans directly on our St Lucian plantation, we have all the necessary knowledge needed to ensure none of the delicate flavours of cocoa are lost during production.
+As we grow some of our very own cocoa beans directly on our St Lucian farm, we have all the necessary knowledge needed to ensure none of the delicate flavours of cocoa are lost during production.

 We source our single-origin chocolate from all over the world so that we can deliver a spectrum of cocoa flavours.
 If you’d like to know more about our dark, milk and white single-origin chocolate, we’ve put together a complete guide for you to follow to find the best luxury chocolate for you.